jason-kerney/RecipieList/README.md

 - [Mississippi Pot Roast](https://www.simplyhappyfoodie.com/instant-pot-mississippi-pot-roast/)
   - sear and 90 minutes on high.
 Make sure you count the pepperoncinis and get all the stems out before you blend.
 We serve the pepperoncinis on the side instead of blending them.
 So much flavor.

+### Ruben Casserole ###

+### Ingredients

+* Rye Bread of some variety
+  * I prefer Pumpernickel or Sour Dough Rye
+* Sour Kraut
+* Swiss Cheese
+* 1000 Island Dressing
+* Sliced Corned Beef or Pastrami
+* Dill Pickles (Optional)
+* Mustard
+* Pepper
+* Baking Pan

+### Steps

+1. Cut crust off of bread
+1. Line baking pan with bread
+1. Cover bread with cheese
+1. Cover cheese with Sour Kraut
+1. Cover Sour Kraut with Dressing, Mustard and pepper to taste
+1. Cover Dressing with pickles
+1. Cover Pickles with meat
+1. Repeat layers until pan is full
+1. Cover with cheese
+1. Bake at 350 for an hour
+1. Let sit for 15 minutes
+1. Serve

 <!-- GENERATED DOCUMENT!
 DO NOT EDIT! -->